-(1) That special examinations to remove failures incurred during the preceding semester may be taken at any time before the beginning of the tenth week of a student's final semester; or, if the final period of attendance is a summer session, at any time before the beginning of the fifth week.
-(2) That, similarly, substitutions for courses required for the degree may be made as indicated for special examinations in (1) above.
+- (a) That special examinations to remove failures incurred during the preceding semester may be taken at any time before the beginning of the tenth week of a student's final semester; or, if the final period of attendance is a summer session, at any time before the beginning of the fifth week.

+- (b) That, similarly, substitutions for courses required for the degree may be made as indicated for special examinations in (a) above.

 11. Classification of Students

-Classification of students by years is made in the Recorder's Office at the end of each year on the number of credits earned.
+Classification of students by years is made in the Recorder's Office at the end of each semester on the number of credits earned including required physical education and military.
 Classification for student activities is based on one of the following scales, depending upon the number of hours required for the degree:

-degree: 120 hrs.
-130 hrs.
-More than
+130 hours or less More than 130 hours

-required required 130 hrs.

-Sophomore standing 27 hours 30 hours 30 hours
+Sophomore standing 30 hours 30 hours

-Junior standing 56 hours 60 hours 62 hours
+Junior standing 60 hours 62 hours

-Senior standing 88 hours 94 hours 99 hours
+Senior standing 94 hours 99 hours

 PHYSICAL EDUCATION

 12. Excusing from Physical Education

-Women entering the University as freshmen are required to obtain credit for four semesters of work in physical education; those entering the University with sophomore standing are required to obtain credit for two semesters of work in physical education.
+Women entering the University as freshmen are required to obtain credit for four semesters of work in physical education; those entering the University with

+sophomore standing are required to obtain credit for two semesters of work in physical education.
 Men entering the University with less than 56 semester hours of credit are required to secure four semesters of credit in physical education including the amount transferred.
 All students entering with junior or senior standing are relieved from the requirements in physical education.

-The dean of the college may excuse from the required physical education such students as are doing manual labor or present other legitimate reasons; he may also give permission to defer physical education

-for the current year.
+The dean of the college may excuse from the required physical education such students as are doing manual labor or present other legitimate reasons; he may also give permission to defer physical education for the current year.

 MILITARY

 13. Of Whom Required

 All male students, except those specifically exempted below, must register in military, and unless properly excused, must take the full basic course (first two years) therein, whether they intend to graduate or not.
 The classes of students exempted below may take military work, if they so desire, by registering for it, except that no student who is not a citizen of the United States and no student who holds a Reserve Corps Commission or a Certificate entitling him to a Reserve Commission, will be permitted to so register.

-TELE STEEL SE

 Exemptions: